cfpb/Metro2/README.md

 # Running the project

 Choose the way to run the project that best suits your needs:
-1. Helm is the way the project will run in deployed environments.
+1. **Helm** is the way the project will run in deployed environments.
 Use this when you need a production-like setup and you don't need the code to reload when there are local changes.
-2. Docker-compose is best for local development.
+2. **Docker-compose** is best for local development.
 It allows dynamically reloading code while still providing all parts of the project setup.
 3. It is also possible to run some of the sub-projects locally, but this is usually only practical for active development on a specific aspect of the codebase.

+For both the Helm and Docker-compose setup, first you'll need to prepare data for the evaluator:

 ## Prepare your environment